MARGIN: Uncovering Deep Neural Networks using Graph Signal Analysis

 This generic formulation, while extremely simple in its implementation, provides a powerful protocol to realize several meta-learning techniques, by allowing the user to incorporate rich semantic information, in a straightforward manner.
 In a nutshell, the proposed protocol is comprised of the following steps: (i) identifying the domain for interpretability (for e.g. intra-sample vs inter sample), (ii) constructing a neighborhood graph to model the domain, (for e.g. pixel space vs.\ latent space) (iii) defining an \textit{explanation function} at the nodes of the graph, (iv) performing graph signal analysis to estimate the \textit{influence} structure in the domain, and (v) creating interpretations based on the estimated influence structure.
 Figure \ref{fig:margin} illustrates the steps involved in MARGIN for \textit{a posteriori} interpretability.

 \textbf{Overview:} Using different choices for graph construction and the explanation function design, we present five case studies to demonstrate the broad applicability of MARGIN for \textit{a posteriori} interpretability.
-First, in section \ref{sec:critics} we study a unsupervised problem of identifying samples which well characterize the underlying data distribution, referred to as prototypes and criticisms respectively \cite{kim2016examples}.
-We show that the MARGIN is better at identifying these candidates than state-of-the-art techniques.
-In section \ref{sec:saliency}, we obtain localized image saliency at a pixel level using MARGIN, clearly explaining predictions from a black-box pre-trained model, and show that these strongly agree with techniques that even have access to the entire model.
-In section \ref{sec:noisy}, we identify label corruptions in the training data, and show that MARGIN is able to identify these samples more effectively than recently proposed approaches, while also being able to explain the results intuitively.
-In section \ref{sec:decision}, we analyze decision surfaces of pre-trained classifiers by determining samples that are the most confusing to the model.
+First, in section \ref{sec:critics} we study a unsupervised problem of identifying samples which well characterize the underlying data distribution, referred to as prototypes and criticisms respectively \citep{kim2016examples}.
+We show that the MARGIN is highly effective at characterizing data distributions and can shed light into the regimes where classifier performance can suffer.
+In section \ref{sec:saliency}, we obtain pixel-level explanations from an image classifier using MARGIN, without the need to access the model internals, i.e., black-box and show that the inferred feature importance estimates are meaningful.
+In section \ref{sec:noisy}, we employ MARGIN to identify label corruptions in the training data and demonstrate significant improvements over popular approaches such as influence functions.
+In section \ref{sec:decision}, we illustrate the application of MARGIN in analyzing pre-trained classifiers and identifying the most influential samples in describing the decision surfaces, akin to memorable examples in continual learning~\citep{pan2020continual}.
 Finally, in section \ref{sec:adversarial} we extend two recently proposed statistical techniques to detect adversarial examples from harmless examples, and demonstrate that incorporating them inside MARGIN improves their discriminative power significantly.